Take a minute and really think about it.

 It's my first love.
 For colour, that is.

 For my daughter, she's known since she was three that her favourite colour is purple.
-I think it's because my mother, her grandma, also prefers purple.
+I think it's because of my mother, her grandma also prefers purple.
 We'll see if purple is still her favourite when she starts school in September.
 If she's anything like me, she'll stubbornly hold onto her colour for a long time.

 A Library of Choices

 Colours are like books in the library, there is one for every reader.

 Every week I take my daughter to the library, Every week we come back with a huge assortment of books in a variety of genres.
 Some are new to us both, some I remember reading.

 I'm always pleased when she picks a book I remember from my childhood.

 This week one of her Selections was RED IS BEST by Kathy Stinson.